graijo/java-tutorial-for-beginners/README.md

 No method declared inside an ```interface``` can be qualified with the ```private``` access specifier.
 However, an ```abstract class``` can have ```private``` methods declared within.

+Since Java8 you can have static methods in an interface (with body).
+You need to call them using the name of the interface, just like static methods of a class.
+Similar to Default Method in Interface, the static method in an interface can be defined in the interface, but cannot be overridden in Implementation Classes.
+To use a static method, Interface name should be instantiated with it, as it is a part of the Interface only.
+Why do we need ```default``` method implementations--What happens if a new method is added to the interface?
+Compilation Error!
+All implementations classes  must me updated to implement doMore() in each case.No other code needs to immediately change, and specific implementation classes can override this default version, as and when needed.
+This is especially useful in building and extending frameworks.
+You are not breaking a user of your framework interface when you add new methods to the interface.
+ In Java 9 and later versions, an interface can have six different things:
+Constant variables
+Abstract methods
+Default methods
+Static methods
+Private methods
+Private Static methods
+These private methods will improve code re-usability inside interfaces and will provide choice to expose only our intended methods implementations to users.These methods are only accessible within that interface only and cannot be accessed or inherited from an interface to another
+SS$$SS

 #### Why do we need ```default``` method implementations.